augeas/scumsnet/README.md

 It will take a little while to download the Docker images for the first time.
 You can shut the servers down with control-c.

+If you want build the containers yourself, or just run the crawler outside of Docker, see the section for developers below.

 ## Can't Docker, Won't Docker